PeterStanger92020362/practical-task-3-searching-algorithms-PeterStanger92020362/README.md

 * in folder `test/searchassessment`
   - `SequentialSearchStringTest.java`
   - `BinarySearchStringTest.java`
-  - `SearchPracticeTestSuite.java` that allows to run both test classes in one go
+  - `SearchAssessmentTestSuite.java` that allows to run both test classes in one go
   - instructions on how to run test cases in NetBeans are found below